futurerealitylab/FRL.IO/README.md

   }

   public void OnPointerTriggerPressDown(XREventData eventData) {
+    //This will only be called when the object is being pointed at by a controller.
     Color color = (eventData.hand == XRHand.Left ?
 Color.blue : Color.red);
     SetColor(color);
   }

   public void OnGlobalTouchpadTouch(XREventData eventData) {
+    //This will be called whenever any controller touches the touchpad.
     Debug.Log("My " + eventData.hand + " hand is touching the Touchpad!");
   }
 }